jtlaurel/RepData_PeerAssessment1/PA1_template.md

 sumactbytype <- aggregate(steps ~ interval + type, actcombined, mean)
 ```

-### Make a panel plot containing a time series plot (i.e. \color{red}{\verb|type = "l"|}type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+### Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.
 We then make a panel plot using the code below:

 ```r